 FARC says it has freed Colombian soldier

-HAVANA (AP) — Latin America’s oldest and strongest rebel group said Friday that it had released a soldier who was captured earlier this month.
+HAVANA (AP) — Latin America’s oldest and strongest rebel group says it has freed a soldier who was captured earlier this month.

-The Revolutionary Armed Forces of Colombia said in a statement that it had turned Carlos Becerra Ojeda over to representatives of the International Red Cross and Cuba and Norway, two countries that have hosted peace talks between the rebels and the government since they began in the fall of 2012.
+The Revolutionary Armed Forces of Colombia issued a statement Friday saying it had released Carlos Becerra Ojeda.
+The statement said Becerra was handed over to representatives of the International Red Cross and Cuba and Norway, two countries that have hosted peace talks between the rebels and the government since they began in the fall of 2012.

-But President Juan Manuel Santos, pressured by the military and conservative critics, has long rejected a bilateral truce to the more-than-50-year-old conflict, saying it could give the rebels an opportunity to regroup after a decade of heavy battlefield losses.
-The FARC is pushing the president to show greater flexibility.
+The rebels announced a unilateral cease-fire last week as a goodwill gesture, but the government has rejected a bilateral truce to the more-than-50-year-old conflict, saying it could help the rebels regroup after a decade of heavy battlefield losses.